AQsAKo/de-final/README.md

 WMATA ( Washington Metropolitan Area Transit Authority ) schedules buses and trains in Washington Metropolitan Area and provides data via [GTFS](https://gtfs.org/) api.

 This project aims to build an end-to-end orchestrated data pipeline.
-The pipeline will fetch bus data from wmata and save it locally, Then, the data will be uploaded to BigQuery with defined schemas and clustering.
+The pipeline will fetch bus data from wmata and save it locally, Then, the data will be uploaded to BigQuery with defined schemas and clustering (by sequential fields `stop_sequence` and `shape_pt_sequence`).
 In BigQuery, DBT will be used to transform the data.
 Finally, the data will be visualised in a dashboard.

 ## Tech stack
 Docker, Terraform, BigQuery, dbt, Looker Studio, Prefect